|

 10-13 November, Marrakech

 Together with the Reinwardt Academy, the Cultural Heritage Agency, and the Fondation Nationale des Musées du Maroc, DutchCulture organises a Moroccan-Dutch cultural heritage knowledge exchange programme.
-The emphasis of this programme, which takes place in November, lies on intangible heritage.
-It takes the UNESCO-recognised Jamaâ el Fna Square and the new Jamaâ el Fna Museum of Intangible Cultural Heritage in Marrakech as its starting point.
+This programme, which takes place in November, focuses on intangible heritage.
+It starts with the UNESCO-recognised Jamaâ el Fna Square and the new Jamaâ el Fna Museum of Intangible Cultural Heritage in Marrakech.

-Heritage professionals from Morocco and the Netherlands will focus on the content, context, and meaning of everything Moroccan intangible heritage has to offer, with knowledge exchange, co-creation, and creativity as starting points.
+Twelve Dutch and ten Moroccan participants heritage professionals from Morocco and the Netherlands will focus on the content, context, and meaning of everything Moroccan intangible heritage has to offer, with knowledge exchange, co-creation, and creativity as starting points.
 For example, which traditions and rituals are practised in Jamaâ el Fna Square, and what role do they still play in daily life?
 How can this extraordinary Moroccan intangible heritage be safeguarded for future generations, and what role can artists play in keeping disappearing crafts and culture alive?
+Diverse professionals, including museum staff and artists, contribute their insights.
+Using innovative methods like the emotion network, students from the Reinwardt Academy help develop exhibition concepts and present them to peers and a Dutch embassy representative on the final day.

 Media